 River and electricity

-Total 6000 rivers with rivulets are with the total length of the river 45000 km.
+Nepal has 6000 rivers with rivulets with 45000 km length.
 The volume of water: is 200 billion cubic meters every year.
 The potentiality of hydroelectric is 83000 MW.
 Nepal uses 220 power volts.
-Only 35% people use electricity, installed production is 780 MW.
+Only 35% people use electricity, installed production is 880 MW.
 The 315 MW power imported from India.
-Everyday power cut will be 14 hours during the dry season.
+Everyday power cut will be few hours during the dry season.

 Forest, wetland, and arable land